optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 syntactic sugar, we can make `BenchmarkNoise` instances addable (by implementing an `__add__` method) so multiple sources of noise can be combined.

-A rough protype for `BenchmarkNoise` looks as follows:
+A rough prototype for `BenchmarkNoise` looks as follows:

 ```python
 FvalType = TypeVar("FvalType", bound=float | NDArray[float])